Ensure that management of watercourses, including flood risk provides for increased resilience to change:

 The Woodland Trust’s ‘Holding back the waters’

 The woodland trust has provided guidance and case studies about how woodland planting can be used to improve water management and therefore reduce flood risk.

 The landscape institute has guidance and ideas for how new developments should be designed to manage water better – be this reducing flood risk or improving water quality.
 They advocate a green infrastructure approach, stressing that planting can reduce flood risk, increase property prices and provide for biodiversity enhancement.

 Institute of Water and Environmental Management

 The Institute of Water and Environmental Management are dedicated to improving the management of water and the environment.
 As part of this, they have set up knowledge networks, where useful information is shared between parties with similar interests.

 Environment Agency – What’s in your backyard

-The environment agency have published a number of free datasets, specifically including mapping of flood risk, water quality and shore line management, amongst others.
+The Environment Agency has published a number of free datasets, specifically including mapping of flood risk, water quality and shoreline management, amongst others.